With only 30 days to find the real killer…

 We were on surveillance yesterday, parked in front of a house for sale located across the street from the real house we were surveilling.
 Residential neighborhoods are tough places to conduct surveillances because most people know their neighbors and the vehicles they drive, so a PI in a strange vehicle can really stick out.
 If […]Continue Reading →

 We don’t handle that many infidelity cases anymore.
 Our choice.
 Why?
 Because besides being depressing, they’re often physically grueling.
 Trust me, sitting for hours in a car watching an apartment/house/exercise club/etc. can be exhausting.
 Sounds easy, but it’s not.
 You can’t let your attention slip, your back is aching from sitting there for so long, […]Continue Reading →

-If you’re a regular reader of this blog, you know I’m a writer as well as a private investigator.
-Recently my mystery novel The Zen Man has been reviewed on various book blog and review sites.
-During this book blog tour, I’ve met some fantastic people who write well-crafted, critical book reviews, such as [...]Continue Reading →
+As readers of this blog know, I’m a writer as well as a private investigator.
+Several years ago, my mystery novel The Zen Man was reviewed on various book blog and review sites.
+During this book blog tour, I met some fantastic people who write well-crafted, critical book reviews, such as Elizabeth A. White.

 While driving home last night, I heard one of my favorite bands from a long-ago era: The Flying Burrito Brothers (for those unfamiliar with this band, they were a bunch of cosmic country dudes headed by Gram Parsons, the musician who also first discovered Emmylou Harris).

 Flying burritos, the food not the […]Continue Reading →

 In my current mystery novel, THE ZEN MAN, private investigator Rick Levine is charged with first-degree murder.
 Out on bail, he has 30 days to find the real killer or face certain life imprisonment.
 On a short “time leash,” what is the most critical action Rick can take to find the real killer? […]Continue Reading →